CSTDev/personal-site/src/content/posts/2026-06-19-soil-moisture-exporter-pt2.md

 You may notice that the service calls out to a database to find the `Threshold` for each sensor based on the name in the reading it received.
 This allows us to create a metric that resolves to a simple true or false when asked, “is the moisture below X” where that value is what I’ve guess-timated is a health number for that plant.

-This is totally optional as we can just use alert rules in grafana to specify the value below which to alert us, I’ll come to that later.
+This is totally optional as we can just use alert rules in Grafana to specify the value below which to alert us, I’ll come to that later.
 The case against just using alert rules is as the number of sensors grow we’d have to configure a second datasource to map different thresholds for different sensors.

 The threshold is stored in an SQLite database that runs alongside the service that reads the metrics.